debops/debops/docs/organizational-structure.rst

 -----------------

-In context of Ansible roles, each role not directly created by DebOps Developers needs a Contributor.
+In context of Ansible roles, each role not directly created by DebOps Developers is a Contributor.
 The role Contributor signs the role using his/her GPG key (newest commit should suffice, usually it's a signed Pull/Merge Request).
 Their GPG keys are stored in the Project's Keyring repository for auditing.